jessicacarneiro/apis-rest/README.md

 * `make dependency_check`: Check for vulnerabilities in the dependencies

 ## JaCoCo report
-Run `./mvnw verify` to run all tests and generate a JaCoCo report.
+Run `make verify` or `./mvnw verify` to run all tests and generate a JaCoCo report.
 The report will be located at `/target/site/jacoco/index.html`

 ## Dependency check report
-Run `./mvnw dependency-check:check` to run the dependency check report.
-The report will be located at `/target/dependency-check-report.html`
+Run `make dependency_check` or `./mvnw dependency-check:check` to run the dependency check report.
+The report will be located at
+`/target/dependency-check-report.html`